atanaspam/team-k-project/README.md

 Sports Facilities Management <sup>pending better name</sup>
 ============================

-A web app to manage the running and mangement of sports facilities and camps over varying periods of time.
+A web app to manage the running and management of sports facilities and camps over varying periods of time.

 Team Members
 ------------